josephmontes/VAA/README.md

 - 2022 CY Young Winner Justin Verlander
   - Even though he does not get the optimal VAA, in 2022 the location of his 4-Seam Fastball was more optimal than in 2019
   - Additionally, his 4-Seam really works off his breaking stuff
-    - This is a common theme for pitchers that get by with this 'less effective' 4-Seam Fastball, they use it more as a complimentary pitch to their better pitches whereas the other pitchers were more 4-Seam Fastball dominant type of pitchers
+    - This is a common theme for pitchers that get by with this less 'optimal' VAA on their 4-Seam Fastball, they use it more as a complimentary pitch to their better pitches whereas the other pitchers were more 4-Seam Fastball dominant type of pitchers
   - Despite the top tier excellence in 2022 on his 4-Seam Fastball, it is getting hit a bit harder in 2023

 - 2023 CY Young Candidate Blake Snell
-  - His 4-Seam Fastball is not his best pitch, or his second best pitch
+  - His 4-Seam Fastball is not his best pitch, or his second best pitch either
-  - He is throwing his 4-Seam Fastball less than he ever has in his career
+  - He is throwing his 4-Seam Fastball less than he ever has in 2023
   - xwOBA on his 4-Seam Fastball right now according to Baseball Savant is .408